An advanced MBCT teacher training, qualifying for the UCSD Certification Pathway

 At the completion of this training, the participants should be able to:

-- define the components and characteristics of inquiry
+- describe the components and characteristics of inquiry

 - demonstrate and lead inquiry from one’s own mindful observation of personal present moment experience with greater confidence

-- recognize and articulate MBCT session themes and teaching points
+- identify and articulate MBCT session themes and teaching points

 - describe how mindfulness offers the opportunity to cultivate a different relationship to mood states and modes of mind that contribute to depression and anxiety.

 This 5-day advanced teacher training intensive is intended for MBCT teachers who have completed a 5-day professional MBCT training.
 Participants will have taught five 8-week MBCT courses and be licensed in their health field.
 All participants will have an ongoing personal mindfulness practice and have attended an annual 5 to 7-day silent teacher led mindfulness meditation retreat; MBCT professional trainings are not considered a silent mindfulness retreat.